14. HTTP bindings#

 14.1.2.5.
 Pattern Validation and Conflict Avoidance#

 Smithy validates the patterns within a service against each other to ensure that no two patterns conflict with each other for the same HTTP method.
-To prevent ambiguity when matching requests for different operations, the following rules are in place:
+The following rules are in place:

 - All labels MUST be delimited by '/' characters.